Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?

 Online Multiplayer Experiences for kids in VR

-Many VR games allow you to play in real-time with other players.
+This is a big one.
+Many VR games allow you to play in real-time with other players and frequently they will require that you use your voice.
 A game like VR Chat may seem like a fun idea for kids, but it really is the wild west in there.

 Motion Sickness can happen to children in VR